TreuW1/Video-Trimmer/README.md

 Every track can be moved around to set your correct order, by dragging it while holding the 2 vertical lines, inbetween the white check box and Track number.

+File size upload limit is 10GB.

+Check for updates setting checks (when pressed not automatic) if there are newer releases, and it will prompt you to this Github page to download it manually.